LionelBeato/coatimundis/Week_3/Day_11/OVERVIEW.md

 - Cover what JavaScript is, how it works, and why we use it.
     - JavaScript (JS) is a programming language that is lightweight and interpreted by a just-in-time compiler.
 - Define terms such as *interpreted*, *just-in-time*, and *lightwheight*.
-- Explore the difference coding styles and paradigms.
+- Explore the different coding styles and paradigms.
+    - Imperative
+    - Declarative
+    - Object-Oriented
+    - Functional
 - Explore where JavaScript is used.
+    - JS can be used on the frontend, the backend, and even on desktop!
+    - Tools like Electron allow for desktop apps built with JS.

 ## Outline